Pre-arrival information for Australia Awards students

 - cultural adjustment to Australia

 - your children's schooling and re-adjustment to a different education system

 - disruption to your spouse's career and their work opportunities in Australia

 You're strongly encouraged to come to Australia on your own for at least the first six months to allow you to become established in your program of studies without the distraction of family responsibilities (as per chapter 7.2 of the AAS Policy).
 Use this time to settle into your studies, get to know your surroundings, and look for permanent accommodation and schooling for your family.

 As an AAS student, your children can attend government schools.
-The Department of Education website has information about schools in Victoria and the application process.
+The Department of Education, Skills and Employment (DESE) has information about schools in Victoria and the application process.
 Also, visit our Childcare website for information on childcare options and Childcare Benefit.

 The Destination Monash handbook is a comprehensive pre-departure resource that outlines accommodation, pre-departure and arrival information.
 This handbook is for all international students so some aspects may not be relevant to you.
 Overall, it's a very useful publication and we encourage you to read it.
 Also, refer to our website for other resources and tips about life in Melbourne.